saferpay/sndbx/texts/trx_interface.md

 1. [Transaction Initialize](index.html#Payment_v1_Transaction_Initialize)
   	* Initializes the Payment and generates the RedirectUrl for the [iFrame Integration](https://saferpay.github.io/sndbx/CssiFrame.html).
-2. Open the RedirectUrl inside an HTML-iFrame, to show the hosted card entry form!
+2. Open the RedirectUrl inside an HTML-iFrame, to show the hosted card entry form.
 3. Return to Return Url depending on the outcome of the 3D Secure procedure.
-The ReturnUrls are defined in step 1!
+The ReturnUrls are defined in step 1.
 4. [Transaction Authorize](index.html#Payment_v1_Transaction_Authorize)
   	* Authorizes the card, which has been gathered in step 2.
 Up until now, *no transaction has been made*!
 5. Depending on the outcome of step 4 you may
   	* [Capture/Finalize the Transaction](index.html#Payment_v1_Transaction_Capture)
   	* [Cancel/Abort the Transaction](index.html#Payment_v1_Transaction_Cancel)
-6. Transaction is finished!
+6. Transaction is finished.

 ## <a name="trx-cc"></a> Credit Cards
 In contrast to the payment page, credit card payments can be seamlessly integrated into the merchant's shop with the Transaction Interface.
 The procedure will be described in the following.
-### <a name="trx-ini"></a>Transaction Initialize
+### <a name="trx-ini"></a>1 - Transaction Initialize
 The process begins with [Transaction Initialize](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Initialize).
 With this request, you forward all data necessary for the payment to Saferpay.
 Such as your customer number (CustomerId), the terminal number (Terminal Id), the currency (CurrencyCode), the amount (Value), the internal reference number of the merchant system (OrderId), and the return addresses (ReturnUrls) to which the customer will return, depending on the outcome of the payment.
 ### Here are a few hints and tips about the options that are available for the merchant: